muneebali500/authentication-react-firebase/README.md

 ### Credits

-Online articles, tutorials for providing the understanding of the logic & philosophy behind user authentication and authorization.
+Online textual and video tutorials for providing the understanding of the logic & philosophy behind user authentication and authorization.
 Also, Upwork for being the guide for my project UI.